 This course is a basic tune-up class with the purpose of obtaining an understanding of ignition systems used in automotive vehicles.
-The basic design of all electronic ignition systems and how to troubleshoot each component from a no-start or driveability condition will be taught in the classroom.
+The basic design of all electronic ignition systems and how to troubleshoot each component from a no-start or driveability condition will be taught in the descreem.
+Basic text equipment such as compression and in the classroom.
 Basic test equipment such as compression and cylinder leakage testers, regular oscilloscope, hand-held digital storage oscilloscope, multimeter, and 4-gas analyzer will be taught during lab.
 Lecture, 2 hours; lab, 2 hours.

 ATO 1260.
 Steering and Suspension Systems.
 4.5 hrs.
 This course describes the various styles of automotive suspension and steering systems and their components.
-They include wheel bearings, tires, shock absorbers and struts, front and rear suspension systems, steering columns, power steering, gear boxes, rack and pinion steering, four wheel steering systems, alignment angles and four wheel alignment.
+They include wheel bearings, tires, shock absorbers and strust, front and rear suspension systems, steering columns, power steering, gear boxes, rack and pinion steering, four wheel steering systems, alignment angles and four wheel alignment.
 The main emphasis in this class will be on performing a complete 4-wheel alignment on any vehicle.
-Lecture, 2 hours; lab, 5 hours.
+Lecture, 2 bours, lab 5 bours. hours; lab, 5 hours.

 ATO 1270.
 Service Management.
 1 hr.

 This class deals with management principles as they relate to the automobile service industry.
 Topics covered include: formation of a business, hiring and firing personnel, small business bookkeeping, job estimating, profitability, insurance and entrepeneurship.
 The course will also cover EPA regulations, OSHA regulations, liability issues and computerized management for the automotive repair industry.
-Lecture, 1 hour.
+Lecture,